Patient Recruitment to GAinS (now closed)

-Patients admitted to an intensive care unit (ICU) with sepsis due to community acquired pneumonia or faecal peritonitis are eligible for enrolment in the GAinS study.
-We are currently recruiting patients at Barts and the London, John Radcliffe Oxford, Leicester Royal Infirmary, and Royal Berkshire Reading.
-For each patient, we take a blood sample for DNA extraction upon recruitment.
-On the first, third, and fifth day in ICU, we also take plasma and urine samples, and store peripheral blood leukocytes for RNA extraction.
+Patients admitted to an intensive care unit (ICU) with sepsis due to community acquired pneumonia or faecal peritonitis were eligible for enrolment in the original GAinS study.
+For each patient, we obtained a blood sample for DNA extraction upon recruitment.
+On the first, third, and fifth day in ICU, we also took plasma and urine samples, and stored peripheral blood leukocytes for RNA extraction.

 Genome wide association study for sepsis survival

 Our genome wide association study for survival from sepsis was published in the Lancet Respiratory Medicine.
 This was the first GWAS for outcome performed in sepsis patients, carried out as part of the European GenOSept (Genetics Of sepsis and Septic shock) study.
 In a meta-analysis of 4 cohorts of pneumonia patients, we identified common variants in the FER gene associated with a reduced risk of death from sepsis.

 We generated genome wide gene expression data for peripheral blood leukocytes from 552 sepsis patients.
 Using this data, we identified and validated two distinct sepsis response signatures (SRS1 and SRS2) with pronounced differences in gene expression patterns and mortality rates.

 We also demonstrated that these disease endotypes may be resolved using a small gene set.
 These findings, which are supported by comparable results in other studies (e.g. MARS), highlight an opportunity for patient stratification and a precision medicine approach to the management of sepsis.